Calculation Formulas

 Solar Year (in days)

-The sidereal year in SI seconds is fixed:
+The sidereal year in SI seconds is fixed β it is the orbital period:

 Day Length (in SI seconds)

-The sidereal day is the time for one full rotation relative to the stars β slightly shorter than the solar day because Earth must rotate an extra ~1Β° per day to compensate for its orbital motion.
-Based on 86400-second solar days.
+The sidereal day is the time for one full rotation relative to the vernal equinox β slightly shorter than the solar day because Earth must rotate an extra ~1Β° per day to compensate for its orbital motion.

 With the help of the above formulas and the coin rotation paradox, we can calculate all precession durations.